Please find below common questions and our answers for the Top Ryde to Wentworth Point cable project.

-Generally, the exact location of joint bays along the cable routes are not be finalised until there is confirmed cable route and a contract awarded.
+Generally, the exact location of joint bays along the cable routes are finalised after there is confirmed cable route and a contract awarded.
 The contractor then prepares a detailed project design, including the location of all joint bays.
-We make contact with all residents adjacent to the joint bays well in advance of work starting to discuss the construction process.
+We have made contact with all residents adjacent to the joint bays well in advance of work starting to discuss the construction process.
 Generally joint bays remain in place for a number of months but access to properties is maintained.
 This amount of time is required to allow specialist crews to undertake staged cable jointing work inside the bay.

 What areas does Ausgrid reinstate?

 All surfaces affected by the project, such as through excavation of the cable trenches are reinstated by Ausgrid, including roads and grassed areas.
 This process sometimes involves more than one step (see below).

 When is reinstatement completed on a project?